-Materials for components of boilers, heat exchangers and pressure vessels of Class III as well as components specified in items 1.5 and 2.5 of Table 1.3.3 may also be selected in accordance with the standards.
-In this case, the use of materials is subject to agreement with the Register during consideration of the technical documentation.
+Materials for components of boilers, heat exchangers and pressure vessels of Class III may also be selected in accordance with the international and national standards valid at the time of review of technical documentation and be supplied with documents of the manufacturer.
+In this case, the use of materials is subject to agreement with the Register during review of the technical documentation.